ashd19/Shell/README.md

 - `src/main.rs`: The main entry point containing the REPL and command processing logic.
 - `your_program.sh`: A wrapper script used by CodeCrafters for execution.

-## License

-This project is for educational purposes as part of the CodeCrafters challenge.